MariaMillanGordillo/zrive-ds/src/module_5/module5.md

 This indicates that while the model's binary logloss improves steadily on the training set as the number of trees increases as the curve is decreasing, the logloss on the test set remains almost constant.
-This pattern suggests possible overfitting: the model fits the training data better with more trees, but does not generalize to the test data.
+It does not necessarily improve generalization, in our case, the test loss stays flat, indicating that more trees mainly lead to overfitting and higher computational cost.

 ### Retrain the model